GouthamOfTheNP/PerfectNumberSearcher/README.md

 ## Contributing

-This is an educational demonstration system.
+Feel free to message me or fork/commit.
 For actual Mersenne prime hunting, join the real GIMPS project at **https://www.mersenne.org**!

 ## Credits